TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::

 We can analyse {prf:ref}`Ex:LeastSquares:NonUnique` from a higher perspective.
-In the general solution of the normal equations
+In the general solution to the normal equations

 $$
    \vect{x} = \hat{\vect{x}}_0 + c\left(\begin{array}{c}  2 \\  1 \end{array}\right),